 Young adults, in this practice defined by people 18 years or older AND financially dependent on their parents/guardians, are a special population.
 That one is considered an adult at 18 years old is mostly a legal designation.
 We now know that a young person's brain is developing in important ways until around age 26.
-Financially independent young adults of college age or younger is extraordinarily rare in the Bay Area.
+Financially independent young adults of college age or younger are extraordinarily rare in the Bay Area.

 A common concern I have heard is that parents of young adults often feel left in the dark for their loved one's treatment.
 To me, that seems an easily addressed obstacle.

 It is my view that if parents are funding their young adult dependent's treatment, then they are investors and stakeholders.
 As such, they have a right to let their goals of treatment be known, to have a voice in the process, and to get occasional updates on concerns and progress.
 Therefore, in my work with young adults, the initial evaluation is the same as for adolescents unless the parent waives that right.
 I find it helpful to get a parent's perspective on their loved one's problems, and also to elicit from them a detailed family and developmental history.
 This helps me to be an effective clinician.